Limits to black-box amplification in QMA: Introduction

-The idea is to consider the accepting measurement operator $P(z)$.
-The maximal acceptance probability $p(z)$, over all possible witnesses, equals the largest eigenvalue of $P(z)$.
-If the verifier has completeness close to 1, and soundess $\frac13$, the maximal acceptance probability, as a function of the angle $\theta$, must look something like shown in \cref{fig:acceptance probability}.
-We now study the following function:\footnote{The idea to use rational function of $z$ in \cref{eq:rational gpt}, and apply a bound on the growth of rational functions was suggested to us by GPT-5-Thinking.}
+Suppose we are given some verifier for this task.
+The idea is to consider the accepting measurement operator $P_{\acc}(\theta)$ and the rejecting measurement operator $P_{\rej}(\theta) = I - P_{\acc}(\theta)$.
+The maximal acceptance probability $p(\theta)$, over all possible witnesses, equals the largest eigenvalue of $P_{\acc}(\theta)$.
+If the verifier has completeness close to 1, and soundness $\frac13$, the maximal acceptance probability, as a function of the angle $\theta$, must look something like shown in \cref{fig:acceptance probability}.
+We now study the following function:

-If the verifier has completeness close to 1, $p(z)$ is close to 1, and hence $r(z) \geq (1 - p(z))^{-1}$ must be large for $z \in E$.
-On the other hand, we can use soundness to bound how large $r(z)$ can be for $z \in F$.
-We can then use the fact that $r(z)$ is a rational function, and a standard result on the growth of rational functions, to bound how close to 1 the completeness can be.
+If the verifier has completeness close to 1, $P_{\rej}(\theta)$ has an eigenvalue close to 0, and hence $p(\theta)$ must be be small on the accepting values of $ \theta$.
+On the other hand, we can use soundness to bound how small $p(\pi)$ can be.
+We can then use the fact that $p(\theta)$ is a trigonometric polynomial, and a standard result on the growth of polynomials, to bound how close to 1 the completeness can be.
+As a side comment, we note that this also simplifies the argument of \cite{aaronson2009perfect}: if one has perfect completeness, $p(\theta) = 0$ on an interval, but then $p(\theta)$, being a trigonometric polynomial and hence analytic, has to be identically zero for all $\theta$, implying that the soundness condition can not be satisfied.

 We also investigate the analogous question for the soundness parameter in the definition of $\QMA$.
 It is known that $\QMA$ with perfect soundness equals the complexity class $\sf{NQP}$ \cite{kobayashi2003quantum}, which is hard for the polynomial hierarchy \cite{fenner1999determining}, and thus likely different from $\QMA$.
 The soundness can be amplified to be exponentially small with standard techniques.
 Can one do even better?
 Can one get, analogous to the situation for completeness, to doubly-exponentially small soundness?
-We show, using the same oracle and rational function approximation techniques, but now using
+We show, using the same oracle but with the role of the yes- and no-instances reversed, and using

 that there is no black-box way to do so.
 This completely settles what completeness and soundness parameters are achievable with black-box amplification techniques in $\QMA$.

 A caveat is that the proof breaks down if the witness register is allowed to be infinite dimensional, as also observed in \cite{aaronson2009perfect}.
 This is not just a quirk of the proof technique: in \cite{jeffery2025infinitecounter} it is proven that (with black-box amplification techniques) one in fact can prove perfect completeness for $\QMA$, provided that one allows computation on an infinite-dimensional Hilbert space with an appropriate gate set.
 This choice of gate set is such that the infinite-dimensional Hilbert space does not increase the computational power of ${\sf BQP}$ or ${\sf QMA}$.